yunpengn/blog/source/_posts/literature-review-join-reorder.md

 - For left nesting tree: can apply either associativity or l-asscom (but not both); and
 - For right nesting tree: can apply either associativity or r-asscom (but not both).

+{% img /images/join_order_asscom.png 300 "3 basic properties" %}

 This observation in fact makes our life much easier.
 For either left or right nesting tree, we only need to consider one kind of transformation (rather than two kinds).
 We can further observe we usually at most need to apply commutativity _once_ to each operator.
 We probably only need to apply associativity, l-asscom, or r-asscom less than once per operator as well.
+All valid & invalid transformations based on the 3 above properties are summarized in the following tables.

+{% img /images/join_order_TBA.png 450 "Valid & invalid transformations" %}

 From this, we can infer that it is possible to create an algorithm to iterate through the whole search space in finite steps.
 Thereafter, the authors proposed an algorithm that extends the classical dynamic programming algorithm, as shown below.

 {% img /images/join_order_dp_algo.png 360 "Pseudocode for DP algorithm" %}